 In the movies, having a baby always seems to be this hugely romanticized experience.
 The mom has a perfect, 10-minute labor, and the couple is immediately in love with their baby and spends hours longingly gazing at each other as the baby sleeps peacefully in their crib.

 The reality?
 Well, it may be close to this, but it will more than likely be much different.
-Having a baby is amazing, and can definitely bring you closer to your partner, but it can also be very stressful, especially as you are both learning how to be a parent.
+Having a baby is amazing and can definitely bring you closer to your partner, but it can also be very stressful, especially as you are both learning how to be a parent.

-Rule #1: Remember to be patient with your partner and know that they’re figuring it all out too, same as you.
+Rule #1: Remember to be patient with your partner and know that they’re figuring it all out, too, same as you.
 Remember that you are a team, and try to be as supportive of each other as possible.

 And before that first week of your baby’s life, make a plan.
 Discuss how you’re going to handle feedings during the day and in the middle of the night.
 Talk about how you’ll manage meals for yourselves, who’s on diaper duty when, and how you want to deal with visits from friends and family.
-Are you okay with your mother-in-law staying in your guest room for 2 weeks?
+Are you okay with your mother-in-law staying in your guest room for two weeks?
 Talk about it!
 Be each other’s best friend and biggest supporter, now more than ever.

 5. Try to Enjoy the Little Moments

 This will sound very cliché, but try to soak in the small, mundane moments.
 Babies grow so quickly, and I promise that one day you will look back and miss your tiny (possibly — okay, most likely — screamy) newborn baby.